From AI-Assisted to AI-Native: The Fundamental Shift Reshaping Web Development

 1. Prompt Engineering as Core Skill

-• Break complex requirements into AI-digestible chunks
+• Break complex requirements into small, AI-digestible chunks.

-• Provide sufficient context and constraints
+• Provide sufficient context along with clear constraints.

-• Iterate on prompts to refine outputs
+• Iterate on prompts to refine and improve outputs.

-• Chain prompts for multi-step generation
+• Chain multiple prompts together for multi-step generation tasks.

 2. Verification Over Creation

-• Reviewing AI-generated code for correctness
+• Reviewing AI-generated code for correctness and logic flaws.

-• Ensuring security and compliance
+• Ensuring security standards and regulatory compliance.

 3. AI-First Toolchains

-• Continue and Cody: Open-source AI coding assistants
+• Continue and Cody: Open-source AI coding assistants for teams on a budget.

-• Supermaven and Codeium: Next-gen autocomplete
+• Supermaven and Codeium: Next-generation autocomplete engines.

 4. Continuous AI Training

-• Fine-tune models on their codebases
+• Fine-tune models on their own unique codebases.

-• Create custom prompts for common patterns
+• Create custom prompts for frequently repeated patterns.

-• Share effective prompts across teams
+• Share effective prompts openly across the entire team.

 What AI-Native Development Enables